-SIDE EFFECTS: Skin irritation, dryness, peeling, itching, burning feeling, redness, puffiness, and other skin effects may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Use of this medication for prolonged or repeated periods may result in a fungal infection.
-Contact your doctor if you notice new symptoms on affected skin areas.A very serious allergic reaction to this drug is rare.
+SIDE EFFECTS: Mild dryness and mild peeling of the top layer of skin is expected.
+Skin irritation, itching, burning, or redness may occur, especially at the start of treatment as your body adjusts to the medication.
+Eye irritation and skin discoloration may also occur.
+If any of these effects persist or worsen, stop using this product and tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Many people using this medication do not have serious side effects.Rarely, use of this medication for prolonged or repeated periods may result in other types of skin infections (such as fungal infections).
+Contact your doctor if you notice any unusual skin symptoms or if your condition does not improve.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-PRECAUTIONS: Before using erythromycin with benzoyl peroxide, tell your doctor or pharmacist if you are allergic to either of these medications; or to other macrolide antibiotics (e.g., clarithromycin); or if you have any other allergies.Before using this medication, tell your doctor or pharmacist your medical history.This medication may make you more sensitive to the sun.
+PRECAUTIONS: Before using this product, tell your doctor or pharmacist if you are allergic to erythromycin or benzoyl peroxide; or to other macrolide antibiotics (such as azithromycin, clarithromycin); or if you have any other allergies.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history.This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
-Use a sunscreen and wear a hat or other protective clothing when outdoors.During pregnancy, this medication should be used only when clearly needed.
-Discuss the risks and benefits with your doctor.It is not known whether this drug passes into breast milk when used on the skin.
-However, when taken by mouth or given as an injection, erythromycin passes into breast milk.
+Use a sunscreen and wear a hat or other protective clothing when outdoors.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).During pregnancy, this medication should be used only when clearly needed.
+Discuss the risks and benefits with your doctor.It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.